mrazomej/antibiotic_landscape/code/processing/beta-rhvae_jointlogencoder_simpledecoder_iwasawa_mcmc/rm_trajectories/v03/README.md

 ## Notes

+- This is the first test of removing trajectories from the training data.

+- The centroids are computed from all of the data, including the validation set.

-This training regime includes a larger leapfrog step (10x compared to v04) and twice as many steps (from 5 to 10).
+- This training regime includes a large leapfrog step and twice as many steps (from 5 to 10).